-\\This view says it's all up to God.
+This view says it's all up to God.

 So if you really want to kick some habit, you need to turn it over to God and get out of the way.
 Let go and God will take over.
-Then you'll change.
+Then you'll be victorious.

-Without a doubt we need to submit ourselves to God, however the problem with this view is that it leaves out the rest of the story.
-Change may begin "by letting go and letting God," but it doesn't end there.
+Without a doubt we need to submit ourselves to God.
+However, the problem with this view is that it leaves out the rest of the story.
+Overcoming sin certainly begins "by letting go and letting God," but it doesn't end there.
 We're also commanded to "work out your salvation..." and "Put off the old man and put on the new man," passages that emphasize that change involves a process in which we have ongoing responsibility.